facebookarchive/atom-menu-patch-for-catalina/README.md

+# NOTE: This workaround is no longer required as of Atom v1.47.0

 # Atom menu patch for macOS Catalina

 To work around https://github.com/atom/atom/issues/20034, replace atom's context menus with an HTML/CSS version so that electron menus are never invoked.